hm-lang/core/proposals/README.md

 or specifying `@only i64`.  classes that are `final` would not need to be marked `@only`.

 ```
-mythologicalCat: cat {
 # extra field which will get sliced off when converting from
 # mythologicalCat to cat:
-    Lives; 9
-}
+mythologicalCat: allOf[cat, [Lives; 9]]

 Cat; @only cat
 MythologicalCat; mythologicalCat()